CoinMonkey/bitmonk-daemon/MN-INSTALL-GUIDE.md

 # 1. Register new VPS

-We recommend you to register a new VPS at DigitOcean [cloud.digitalocean.com](https://m.do.co/c/9ba9ece23196o).
+We recommend you to register a new VPS (droplet) at DigitOcean [cloud.digitalocean.com](https://m.do.co/c/9ba9ece23196o).

   - Press green "Create" button (top right)
   - Choose Ubuntu 16.04.4 x64 (pay attention to the version, it's important)